anyoptimization/pymoo/docs/source/interface/termination.md

 ```

 This allows you to terminate based on a couple of criteria also explained later on this page.
-Commonly used are the movement in the design space `f_tol` and the convergence in the constraint `cv_tol` and objective space `f_tol`.
+Commonly used are the movement in the design space `xtol` and the convergence in the constraint space `cvtol` and objective space `ftol`.
 To provide an upper bound for the algorithm, we recommend supplying a maximum number of generations `n_max_gen` or function evaluations `n_max_evals`.

 Moreover, it is worth mentioning that tolerance termination is based on a sliding window.
-Not only the last, but a sequence of the `period` generations are used to calculate and compare the tolerances with a bound defined by the user.
+Not only the last generation, but a sequence of the last `period` generations are used to calculate and compare the tolerances with a bound defined by the user.

+**Parameter Naming Note**: PyMoo uses consistent parameter naming - `xtol` (design space tolerance), `ftol` (objective space tolerance), `cvtol` (constraint violation tolerance), `period` (number of generations in sliding window), and `n_max_gen` (maximum generations).

 +++